Dieting: The Basics

 Dieting has become synonymous with weight loss.
 To go on a diet means to stop eating certain foods for an indefinite period of time to lose weight.
 There are a few features many diets share.
 They often are low in calories, and encourage people to cut out things like fat, sugar, and carbohydrates.

 There are diets that will completely restrict what you eat to just a handful of items.
 While they can sometimes deliver fast results, they are not healthy or practical to stay on for long.
 Two examples of this type of dieting are the cabbage soup or the cookie diet.
 These weight loss plans contribute to the well-known problem of yo-yo dieting and almost always result in weight regain.

 A diet should be more than a temporary fix to help you lose weight.
 Instead of focusing on what you are taking out of your diet, start looking at the nutrients you can put in it.

 Changing your Diet through Healthy Habits

 The greatest problem with deprivation diets is that they do not set you up for long-term success.
 Cutting calories from your diet can help you lose weight.
-To maintain that weight loss you’ll need to continue making healthy food choices long after your initial diet comes to an end.
-Adopting a healthy diet is a lifestyle change.
-By learning about the different nutrients in your diet and developing healthy habits, you can turn your diet to lose weight into a long-term diet for a healthier way of life.
+To maintain that weight loss you’ll need to continue making healthy food choices long after your initial diet ends.
+Adopting a healthy diet that results in fewer calories is a lifestyle change.
+Learning about nutrients and developing healthy habits can turn your short-term diet to lose weight into a long-term diet for a healthier way of life.